 Since 1950, Haitian coffee, once again, has been forgotten for many reasons:

 During the U.S. embargo in the 1990s, many farmers burned coffee trees to make charcoal (Haitians buy charcoal at the market to use as cooking fuel).

 Decades of political unrest and government corruption made farmers too afraid to come down from the mountains to sell crops.

 Between 2000 and 2001, worldwide oversupply caused coffee prices to drop to their lowest levels in 100 years.

-Over time, Haitian farmers lost skills needed to grow, harvest, and process coffee, and Brazil eventually cornered the regional market, aided by modern facilities.
+Over time, Haitian farmers lost skills needed to grow, harvest, and process coffee, and Brazil eventually cornered regional markets, aided by modern facilities.

 In spite of near collapse, coffee continues as a backbone of Haiti’s economy; Haitians have a resiliency to weather, corruption and political unrest.